 If your income alone isn't high enough, you (the petitioner) as well as the immigrant may count your assets, if they are readily convertible to cash, at a percentage of their full value (usually one fifth).

 If someone else is willing to take responsibility for the immigrant, such as a friend or family member, that person can become a "joint sponsor," by filing an additional Affidavit of Support on the immigrants' behalf.
 That person would need to fill out a complete separate Form I-864.
 You can have up to two joint sponsors per family, but no more than one per immigrant.

-Alternately, a member of your own household can agree to add his or her earnings to the total support amount.
+Alternately, a member of your own household can agree to add earnings to the total support amount.
 That person would need to fill out a USCIS Form I-864A.
-In fact, the immigrant him- or herself can add income to the mix if the person is already living with you in the United States and working legally in a job that will continue after getting the green card.
+In fact, the immigrant him- or herself can add income to the mix if already living with you in the United States and working legally in a job that will continue after getting the green card.

-You can be sued by the sponsored immigrant if you do not give sufficient financial support to him or her.
+You can be sued by the sponsored immigrant if you do not give sufficient financial support.
 Such lawsuits are rare, however.